akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 # Remove an access

 1. Go to the `User Access` tab to see the list of contacts with support access.
-1. On the user's line you want to remove, click on the `Trash bin` icon that appears when hovering.
+1. On the user's line you want to remove, click on the `Trash bin` icon.

 ::: info
 Please wait a moment for the change to be effective.
 The status will first be in `deletion pending`.
 Once done, the user will be removed from the list.